adampbragg/sites-viewer/README.md

 ![sites-viewer screenshot](SitesViewerScreenshot.png)
 ## Running the App

-In the project directory, you please run the following two commands to see the running application:
+In the project directory, please run the following two commands to see the running application:
 ### `npm install`
 Installs the neccessary dependencies.